OttoChu/SenpaiSounds/plans.md

 # Plans for future updates
-The following features are listed in the order they are being implemented into this project.
+The following features are listed are being implemented into this project.

 The list ***may change*** between pushes.